carljohnsen/duplicati-blogpost/WIP-restore/restore_opt.md

 ## Direct storage access

 While the new restore flow is faster, we're still not achieving the maximum throughput of the storage.
-One reason could be that the storage is being cached by the operating system, leading to suboptimal performance.
-This is because the data is not being used frequently enough to reap the benefits of the cache.
+One reason could be that the storage is being cached by the operating system, leading to suboptimal performance because the data is not being used frequently enough to reap the benefits of the cache.
 The data written to the target file is no longer needed, so there's no reason to keep it in the cache.
 Once the data is written to the target file, it's no longer needed in the cache.
 The same applies to volumes, where only the final decrypted volume is accessed multiple times.